Behodler/pyrotokens3/README.md

 # Description

 PyroTokens are wrapper tokens of existing tokens traded on Behodler, crafted on deflationary tokenomics.
 The relationship between PyroTokens and Behodler listed tokens is 1 to 1.
 Eg. Weth has PyroWeth, OXT has PyroOXT and so on.
 PyroTokens achieve deflationary price movements with respect to their base token by establishing a redeem rate that can only increase.
-The redeem rate is algorithmically calculated as the total base token in reserve divided by the supply of the pyroToken.
-In notation, if R is the redeem rate, B the total reserve of base tokens held in a pyroToken contract and T, the total supply of pyroTokens, then the redeem rate is given by the fraction,
+The redeem rate is algorithmically calculated as the total base token in reserve divided by the supply of the PyroToken.
+In notation, if R is the redeem rate, B the total reserve of base tokens held in a PyroToken contract and T, the total supply of PyroTokens, then the redeem rate is given by the fraction,

 ![Redeem](images/RedeemRate.png "redeem rate")